Western Norway-Hardangerfjord

 Neurons that wire together fire together.
 Now that I have my dreamer-pilots license, I am sure I'll be "flying" again.

-"The cure for anything is salt water: sweat, tears or the sea."-Karen Blixen (Out of Africa)
+"The cure for anything is salt water: sweat, tears or the sea." – Karen Blixen